When am I a new customer?

 But it's not known how strict ISPs are about this kind of thing when it comes to year long deals on contracts for broadband, satellite or cable TV.

 If a supplier doesn't currently provide services to the property, there shouldn't be any issue for someone who personally hasn't been a customer before, even if someone else in the household has been.

 However, consider the following scenario: We come to the natural end of a contract with Sky.
 We keep the phone line and broadband going but drop the TV package - and then sign up for the TV service again using another occupant's name at the same address.

 Sounds a bit iffy, but it depends whether the provider separates customers and households.
 If there are Sky services already at the property, it might be the case that they won't allow another separate account to be established.

 When signing up to a TV, phone or broadband provider there's almost always a credit check - which will likely flag up connections between spouses and addresses.

 It's normally better to call the provider in question and try to negotiate a better deal.

-Ask for a deal you've had in the past or have heard about elsewhere, rather than try to pull the wool over their eyes.
+Ask for a similar deal to one they've run recently or in the past or have heard about elsewhere, rather than try to pull the wool over their eyes.